-Ever since Xander became mobile, Dylan has become more protective of things that he perceives as his and has become adept at hiding them.
-One of his favourite caches is the sofa.
+Ever since Xander became mobile, Dylan has become more protective of things that he perceives as his.
+He has also become adept at hiding them.
+His favourite cache is the sofa.
 My favoured side of the sofa, in fact.
 And, joy of joys, he’s ramped up his stuff-stashing behaviour of late.

 He’s been known to squirrel away empty bowls, full cups of water, a coat hanger, a fork he’d stealthily liberated from the kitchen, books and all of Thomas the Tank Engine and his friends among a great many others.

-As well as of a means of dwarves nicking treasure from Napoleon, so maybe I’m being unfair.
+As well as of a means of dwarves nicking treasure from Napoleon.
+So maybe I’m being unfair.
 Especially as Xander has previous for breaking things.
-I just don’t understand why he can’t just use it as a climbing frame or trampoline like any normal, self-respecting three-year-old boy.
+I don’t understand why he can’t use it as a climbing frame or trampoline like any normal, self-respecting three-year-old boy.

-I’m going to take the bull by the horns this weekend – I’m going in!
-I’m hoping I’ll find some long-lost toys that the boys and my obsessive tendencies have missed and maybe a few quid too.
+I’m going to take the bull by the horns this weekend.
+I’m going in!
+Hopefully, I’ll find some long-lost toys that the boys and my obsessive tendencies have missed and maybe a few quid too.
 Knowing Dylan’s ability to conceal things though – and, for the purposes of the whimsy that is to follow, the power of time travel too – I’m more likely to find Glenn Miller, a colony of living dodos and the lost city of Atlantis.
-It’s going to be like the warehouse at the end of Raiders of the Lost Ark… Wish me luck!